A signed SSL certificate can be used when configuring SSL VPN, for administrator GUI access, and for other functions that require a certificate.

 - Import the signed certificate into your FortiGate

 Let's Encrypt can be used to generate a free, trusted SSL certificate.
+See Provision a trusted certificate with Let's Encrypt for details.

 A third party CA might not sign a certificate with an intranet name or IP address.
 For details, see Can I request a certificate for an intranet name or IP address?